dspeyer/dspeyer.github.io/unsongrpg.md

 * Metis 10: Work as a secretary for a large business; craft or repair clothing so that it looks “real”
 * Science 5: Identify edible plants in your native environment; Change oil in a car
 * Science 10: Write ordinary software; Understand organic chemistry
+* Understanding 5: Know some basic vocabulary in a foreign language, enough to express simple concepts most of the time
-* Understanding 5: Be fluent in a language besides your native one
+* Understanding 7: Speak fluently a language which is related to your native language or which is noted for simple grammar and phonemics
+* Understanding 10: Speak an ordinary foreign language fluently
+* Understanding 15: Speak fluently a foreign language that is notoriously difficult to learn, such as Arabic, Cantonese or Xhosa

 Making connections is a Social Skills check.
 Again, this takes a while, and it is usually better to role-play explicitly outside of backstory.
 For backstory purposes, some example DCs: